 Peer support may be as simple as establishing a buddy system or as complicated as using highly trained peer supporters in complex critical incident response mechanisms, or running support groups.
 For example, some organisations have newly recruited staff assigned (buddy) to a more experienced staff during induction, while other organisations use peer support specialists with 6-months of training from the Centre for Humanitarian Psychology.
 Knowing your organisation’s psychosocial needs, what to expect from a peer support programme, and realistically assessing the buy-in are the first questions to ask if you are considering a peer support programme.

 The size of your organisation, the type of work you do, the socio-political context and accessibility to medical and social services, all go into the equation for determining what your programme may look like.
-Below are a few of the advantages and challenges to consider:

 Staff care in the development and humanitarian space can be likened to the mental health and wellbeing of the populations we serve.
 The Inter Agency Standing Committee on Mental Health and Psychosocial Support guidelines recommends a layered system of complimentary supports.
-Peer support programmes may be seen within a similar multi-layered approach:

 There is no “one size fits all” when it comes to peer support.
 And this is why Thrive Worldwide spends time learning your organisations needs, strengths and capacities in designing and implementing peer support systems.
 Having worked with several organisations in the planning, training & supervision, and evaluation of peer support programmes, we are happy to discuss the “menu” of activities that best suits your situation.
 Get in touch if you would like to explore a peer support programme for your organisation: firstname.lastname@example.org